kjrandez/Context/NOTES.md

 Misc

+- **PRIORITY** Re-examine function of store.
+Elements might just load value from model directly via websocket, rather than keeping a full copy of the model in local memory for each render tab.
+Then, sensitivity list is just trivially, whichever components are currently mounted.
+No need to pay attention to which elements you need to send models for, the browser just asks when it needs them.
+Trade-off network pipe usage instead of repeated copies of dataset in memory.
+Eliminates possible bugs with state incoherence.
+Experiment with effects of increased latency.
+UI blocks on websocket.

 - Errors when dispatching an RPC need to be caught, reported and remote/browser need to be updated to a sanitized state
 - Show modified or user-specified date at right side of header